 Go for the tricks:

-After knowing the basics, you can apply the tricks learned to the similar questions.
-Tricks help you solve the questions in a very less time.
-For tips, the candidates can keep visiting Byju’s and get equipped with various effective shortcut tips.
+After knowing the basics, you can apply the tricks learned to similar questions.
+Tricks help you solve the questions in very little time.
+For tips, the candidates can keep visiting BYJU’S and get equipped with various effective shortcut tips.

 Analyse your performance: